Gaius Memmius (praetor 58 BC): Literary works and patronage

 Similarly, Memmius' relationship to Epicureanism is debated.
-While the general view is that Memmius was a 'reluctant student' of Lucretius' Epicurean ideas, if broadly sympathetic to its basic ideals, it has also been argued that Memmius may have been a practising Epicurean, whose quarrel with the Athenian Epicureans stemmed from a personal dislike of that group and their interpretation of the philosophy.
+While the general view is that Memmius was a "reluctant student" of Lucretius' Epicurean ideas, if broadly sympathetic to its basic ideals, it has also been argued that Memmius may have been a practising Epicurean, whose quarrel with the Athenian Epicureans stemmed from a personal dislike of that group and their interpretation of the philosophy.

 Family

 Gaius Memmius was married to Fausta Cornelia, the daughter of Lucius Cornelius Sulla.
 They had at least one son, Gaius Memmius, suffect consul in 34 BC.
 In 55 BC, Memmius divorced Fausta on the grounds of adultery, which helped to repair his rift with Caesar.

 His sister Memmia was married to Gaius Scribonius Curio.
-This made Memmius the uncle of the younger Gaius Scribonius Curio, who would be killed in 49 BCE fighting under Julius Caesar.
+This made Memmius the uncle of the younger Gaius Scribonius Curio, who would be killed in 49 BC fighting under Julius Caesar.

-Since Gaius Memmius did not share his father's praenomen (Lucius), this would suggest that he had at least one elder brother, probably called Lucius Memmius, since it was usual for the eldest son of a family to inherit the father's name.
+The fact that Gaius Memmius did not share his father's praenomen (Lucius) would suggest that he had at least one elder brother, probably called Lucius Memmius, since it was usual for the eldest son of a family to inherit the father's name.
 However, this putative brother does not appear in the historical record.